top of page

 Powder skiing.
 Stay in Asahidake.
 B, D

-We ski an optional day at Kamui Ski Links, finishing the trip in Hokkaido's second largest city, Asahikawa.
-From Asahikawa, it's an easy 90 minute train ride to Sapporo, or 2 hour train ride to New Chitose (CTS).
+We ski an optional shorter day at Asahidake or Kamui Ski Links, finishing the trip in Hokkaido's second largest city, Asahikawa.
+From Asahikawa, it's an easy 90 minute train ride to Sapporo, or 2 hour train ride to New Chitose Airport (CTS).
 An additional option includes flying home from the Asahikawa Airport (AKJ).

 ITINERARY